 When the GPS time is valid the beacon transmits PI4 for the first 24 1/3 s, then followed by a short break of 2/3 s, then the call sign and locator are sent in CW followed by a short break of 500 ms and then a carrier until the full minute.
 Then the sequence repeats again.

 If the GPS signal is invalid the beacon suspends transmitting on the SBP frequency.
 If the beacon is configured to also transmit on another non-SBP frequency the PI4 part is suspended and the beacon just transmits CW and a fixed length 20 s carrier on this non SBP-frequency.

-The LCD (4×20) shows the kHz part of the transmitted frequency, the UTC minutes and seconds, the beacon call sign and locator, the GPS status, the number of satellites and the HDOP.
+The display is a LCD (20×4) that shows the kHz part of the transmitted frequency, the UTC minutes and seconds, the beacon call sign and locator, the GPS status, the number of satellites and the HDOP.